Warning notice

 • reporting misconduct, or a serious breach of our regulatory requirements to us, or making an equivalent report to any other body responsible for supervising or regulating the matters in question

-• making a protected disclosure under the Public Interest Disclosure Act 1998.
+• making a protected disclosure under the Public Interest Disclosure Act 1998

-• use an NDA to prevent any disclosure required by law
+• making any disclosure required by law

-NDAs or other terms in an agreement which contains an NDA, must not stipulate or give the impression to the person expected to agree the NDA, that reporting or disclosure as set out above is prohibited.
+NDAs or other terms in an agreement which contains an NDA, must not stipulate, or give the impression to the person expected to agree the NDA, that reporting, or disclosure as set out above is prohibited.

 Duty not to take unfair advantage

-Taking unfair advantage of an opposing party, whether unrepresented or represented by a lawyer, professional adviser, litigation friend, intermediary or other third party, would result in a breach of your professional obligations.
+Taking unfair advantage of an opposing party - whether unrepresented or represented by a lawyer, professional adviser, litigation friend, intermediary or other third party - would result in a breach of your professional obligations.
 This would include:

-• taking advantage of an opposing party’s lack of legal knowledge or where they have limited access to legal representation or advice, for example proposing or including a clause which you know to be unenforceable, or threatening to litigate upon such a clause
+• taking advantage of an opposing party's lack of legal knowledge or where they have limited access to legal representation or advice - for example, proposing or including a clause which you know to be unenforceable, or threatening to litigate upon such a clause

 • preventing someone who has entered into an NDA from keeping or receiving a copy.